Sly Park Dam

 Sly Park Dam is located near Pollock Pines, California in the United States.
 The dam impounds Sly Park Creek and Hazel Creek, natural tributaries of the North Fork Cosumnes River, to form a 41000 acre.foot, 650 acre reservoir called Jenkinson Lake.
 It was constructed as part of the American River Division of the Central Valley Project to provide irrigation water to a portion of El Dorado County, California.
 The dam was begun in May 1953, with clearing operations, and was completed in mid 1955.

 The earthfill Sly Park Dam is 190 ft high, with a hydraulic height of 170 ft, and 760 ft long.
 Its auxiliary dam is 130 ft high and 600 ft long.
 The spillway of Sly Park Dam is actually in the auxiliary dam: it is a concrete chute 170 ft long and can carry 6700 ft3 per second, while the outlet works at the foot of the dam can carry 47 ft3 per second.
-The drainage area of Sly Park Creek behind the dam is 47 sqmi.
+The drainage area of Sly Park Creek behind the dam is 47 mi2.
 The Camino Conduit diverts water roughly 7.2 mi west from the Jenkinson Reservoir for irrigation purposes.
 Water is also diverted from Camp Creek into Jenkinson Lake to increase the total water yield.